 How was the data collected?

 Soil samples were collected from topsoil stockpiles at the New Afton (solid stem auger drilling) and QR Mill (excavator) sites in 2018 and 2019 respectively.
 Nearby grassland and undisturbed forested sites were used as reference sites for the projects.
 The elemental composition of the soil samples was measured at the Analytical Laboratory at the Ministry of Environment and Climate Change Strategy in Victoria, BC.
-The soil microbial community composition in each sample was characterised for both fungal and bacterial OTUs (operational taxonomic units) in the Applied Genomics Laboratory at Thompson Rivers University in Kamloops, BC.
+The soil microbial community composition in each sample was characterized for both fungal and bacterial OTUs (operational taxonomic units) in the Applied Genomics Laboratory at Thompson Rivers University in Kamloops, BC.

 What was Found?